Nominal Type Theory by Nullary Internal Parametricity: Nominal Primitives for Free

-where $\Gamma$ must be empty, together with $\beta$- and $\eta$-rules establishing that the above operation is inverse to applying the substitution $[\sfgel\,y\,x/z]$\footnote{The original rule immediately subsumes a substitution $\Delta \to (x : \aint, z : \sfGel\,A\,x)$.}.
-We can in fact accommodate the rule for non-empty $\Gamma$.
-Without loss of generality, we can assume $\Theta$ is empty: by abstraction/application, we can subsume $\Theta$ in $T$\footnote{This may raise questions about preservation of substitution w.r.t.\ $\Theta$.
-However, we are unaware of any non-bunched dependent type systems that assert preservation of substitution w.r.t.\ a part of the context that is dependent on one of the premises of an inference rule.}.
-We then have an equivalence {
+where $\Gamma$ must be empty, together with $\beta$- and $\eta$-rules establishing that the above operation is inverse to applying the substitution $[\sfgel\,y\,x/z]$.\footnote{The original rule immediately subsumes a substitution $\Delta \to (x : \aint, z : \sfGel\,A\,x)$.} We can in fact accommodate the rule for non-empty $\Gamma$.
+Without loss of generality, we can assume $\Theta$ is empty: by abstraction/application, we can subsume $\Theta$ in $T$.\footnote{This may raise questions about preservation of substitution w.r.t.\ $\Theta$.
+However, it is not at all standard for dependently typed elimination rules to guarantee preservation of substitution w.r.t.\ a telescope depending on the eliminee.} We then have an equivalence {

 } where in the first step, we precompose with the $\sfgel$/$\sfung$ isomorphism (the SAP for $\sfGel$), and in the second step, we apply the $\sfext$ equivalence (the SAP for functions).